White stepped out of the bedroom, Bell's shallow breaths still lingering in his ears.

 "What… why… why doesn't it stop…?"

-For years I had endured.
+For years he had endured.
 Suffered.
 Alone.

 "It's alright.
 You don't have to bury your emotions anymore.
 I know it hurts, and it's been so tough… but don't forget—there are still people who believe in you.
 Who love you.
 For their sake… don't lose hope."